 - Citizenship: "Any" means that any citizenship status may be eligible, including international students and AB540 statuses (check with scholarship organization).

 - Financial Need: "Yes" means applicant must submit a Free Application for Federal Student Aid (FAFSA)and have financial need as determined by the Office of Student Financial Aid.
 If the financial need states "Not a Requirement" this means you do not have to file a Free Application for Federal Student Aid (FAFSA) to determine financial need.
 Check the "Criteria" to see if you must demonstrate financial need another way.

 Additionally, check with your college, department, and their web sites for more scholarship information, as there may be scholarship opportunities which have not yet been listed on our searchable scholarship database.
 (See Resources Section)

-If the application deadline has passed and you've determined that you are eligible for the scholarship, consider obtaining a scholarship application and begin preparing for next year's competition.
+If the application deadline has passed and you've determined that you are eligible for the scholarship, look over what is needed to apply and begin preparing for next year's competition.